 \section{Tasks}

 We evaluate our framework on two fundamental entity-centric IE tasks, namely RE and NER.
-Our framework can incorporate any kind of neural models that are dedicated to either tasks.
-Particularly, in this paper, we adopt off-the-shelf SOTA models that are mainly based on transformer architectures.
+Our framework can incorporate any kind of neural model that is dedicated to either task.
+Particularly, in this paper, we adopt off-the-shelf SOTA models that are mainly based on Transformers.
 This section introduces the two attempted tasks and the design of task-specific models.

-\stitle{Relation Extraction}.
+\stitle{Relation extraction}.
 RE aims at identifying the relations between a pair of entities in a piece of text from the given vocabulary of relations.
 Specifically, given a sentence $\bm{x}$ and two entities $e_s$ and $e_o$, identified as the subject and object entities respectively, the goal is to predict the relation between $e_s$ and $e_o$.
-Following \citet{Shi2019SimpleBM}, we formulate this task as a sentence-level classification problem.
+Following \citet{Shi2019SimpleBM}, we formulate this task as a sentence classification problem.
 Accordingly, we first apply the entity masking technique~\cite{Zhang2017PositionawareAA} to the input sentence and replace the subject and object entities with their named entity types.
 For example, a short sentence ``\textit{Bill Gates founded Microsoft}'' will become ``\textsc{[subject-person]} \textit{founded} \textsc{[object-organization]}'' after entity masking.
-We then feed the sentence to the pre-trained language model and use a softmax classifier on the \textsc{[cls]} token to predict the relation.
+We then feed the sentence to the pre-trained language model and use a softmax classifier on the representation of the \textsc{[cls]} token to predict the relation.

-\stitle{Named Entity Recognition}.
-NER aims at locating and classifying named entities in text into pre-defined categories.
-Following \citet{Devlin2019BERTPO}, we formulate the task as a token-level classification problem.
-In detail, a transformer language model will first tokenize an input sentence into a sub-token sequence.
-To classify each token, the representation of its first sub-token given by the language model will be sent into a token-level softmax classifier.
+\stitle{Named entity recognition}.
+NER seeks to locate and classify named entities in text into pre-defined categories.
+Following \citet{Devlin2019BERTPO}, we formulate the task as a token classification problem.
+In detail, a Transformer-based language model first tokenizes an input sentence into a sub-token sequence.
+To classify each token, the representation of its first sub-token is sent into a softmax classifier.
 We use the BIO tagging scheme~\cite{Ramshaw1995TextCU} and output the tag with the maximum likelihood as the predicted label.